trickstatement5435/PlayTorrioV3LAN/README.md

 Keep in mind this is all vibe coded, I did not do a single lick of coding.
 Sorry if that's hard to hear, but this was just something I wanted to add for personal use and decided to share it hear.
 Go crazy with the code, I'm sure it's not the best considering it's clanker-coded, but don't blame me if it's ass.

+But show support to the original creator: ayman708-UX

 ## What is this?